Rodriguessz/Rodriguessz/README.md

 <p align="center">
   I'm passionate about technology, education, and creativity.
-  Here you’ll find projects, tutorials, and my experiments with AI, Java, Cloud, and more :)
+  Here you’ll find projects,and my experiments with Java, Cloud and more!
 </p>

 <p align="center">